The Corgi Lab mix is also commonly known as a Corgidor dog. It is a cross between a Labrador Retriever and one of the two types of Corgi.

 If you have questions about how to train your puppy, visit our category on puppy training.

-Pros and Cons of Getting A Corgi Lab Mix
+Pros And Cons of Getting A Labrador Corgi Mix

 We’ve included a lot of information here, so let’s sum up the main advantages and disadvantages of mixing Labs and Corgis.

-- Labs are sweet and low-key pups, but Corgis can be a touch more nervous and aggressive.
+- The Corgi breed can be nervous and aggressive.
 If your mixed pup takes after the Corgi side, you may end with a higher-strung dog.

 - The dwarfish profile of the Corgi may cause health issues related to their condition.